Chrilleweb/dotenv-diff/README.md

 Or scan your codebase to find out which environment variables are actually used in your code, and which ones are not.

+Optimized for JavaScript/TypeScript projects and frontend frameworks including Node.js, Next.js, Vite, SvelteKit, Nuxt, Vue, and Deno.
+Can also be used with other project types for basic .env file comparison.

 [![npm version](https://img.shields.io/npm/v/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)
 [![npm downloads](https://img.shields.io/npm/dt/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)